Albanese maps for open algebraic spaces: Introduction

 The paper is structured as follows: In Section \ref{Generalities} we recall generalities on compactifications, Macaulayfications, and resolution of singularities by alterations, as well as the theory of para-abelian varieties.
 Section \ref{Modifications} contains an analysis of the cokernels of Picard schemes for modifications $f:X\ra Y$, in particular if $Y$ is regular.
 This is used in Section \ref{Abelian part}, to understand the effect on the abelian part of the Picard scheme.
 In Section \ref{Ind-objects} we briefly recall the notion of ind-objects, and give a characterization of ind-objects of abelian varieties that are essentially constant.
 Using this, we construct in Section \ref{Compactifications} the Albanese map for an algebraic space $U$ that is separated and of finite type, in terms of the system of its compactifications $(X_\lambda,i_\lambda)$.
 In Section \ref{Behavior} we study the behavior of the Albanese variety under ground field extensions.
 The last two sections study algebraic curves and algebraic groups, respectively.

-\begin{acknowledgement} I wish to thank Brian Conrad for many valuable remarks, and Sandor Kov\'acs for pointing out a gap in my application of his results in \cite{Kovacs 2017}.
-This research was conducted in the framework of the research training group \emph{GRK 2240: Algebro-geometric Methods in Algebra, Arithmetic and Topology}, which is funded by the Deutsche Forschungsgemeinschaft. \end{acknowledgement}
+\begin{acknowledgement} I wish to thank Brian Conrad and the referee for careful reading and many valuable remarks, which helped to improve the paper, and Sandor Kov\'acs for pointing out a gap in my application of his results in \cite{Kovacs 2017}.
+This research was conducted in the framework of the research training group \emph{GRK 2240: Algebro-Geometric Methods in Algebra, Arithmetic and Topology}, which is funded by the Deutsche Forschungsgemeinschaft. \end{acknowledgement}